tweedge/springcore-0day-en/README.md

 >
 > `"class" -> (GenericTypeAwarePropertyDescriptor@5848) *org.springframework.beans.GenericTypeAwarePropertyDescriptor ...`
 >
 > And comment: "There is actually a class.
 There is no need to store the class attribute in the POJO we use at all.
-When spring defines parameters, it will bring a class property used to refer to the POJO class to be bound.
+When spring defines parameters, it will bring a class property used to refer to the POJO class to be bound."

 When I saw this, I knew I was wrong, this is not a garbage hole, it is really a nuclear bomb-level loophole!
 Now it is clear that we can easily get the class pair.